nerbiz/AdventOfCode/README.md

-# Advent of Code 2021 solutions
+# Advent of Code solutions

-These are my solutions for the [Advent of Code 2021](https://adventofcode.com/2021) competition.
+These are my solutions for the [Advent of Code](https://adventofcode.com) competition.

-The directories are sorted by day and puzzle number.
-'1-2' means day 1, puzzle 2.